tomkob9999/dnf_test_creator/README.md

 - Simplified_DNF(Input Expression) -> Converted_To_Row_Set(DNF_Format(Input Expression)) == {true cases}

-3. Create False cases by extracting each of selement from each condition connected by OR)
+3. Create False cases using De Morgan Law namely by extracting each of selement from each condition connected by OR)

 - {true cases} -> Variable_Droppped_One_At_a_Time({true cases}) == {false cases}

+The ranks have been introduced.
+The true DNF and their false CNF derived by De Morgan Law (Step 3 above) are marked as Rank 0 cases.
+Using Rank 0 cases as base sets, test cases are added by changing one variable at a time.
+The result of changing one variable are of previous rank+1.
+They can explain as distance to the base cases.
+The higher the ranks, the significance is lower as lower ranks.

 TIPS: